Top 12 reasons to Take an Outdoor Skate Lesson

 - A lesson is for any age because inline skating is a recreational, lifetime fitness activity.

 - A lesson informs you of your ability level.
 When skate manufacturers instruct you to “know your ability level”, an instructor informs you of your ability level.

 - A lesson can be social.
 When shared with others who, like you, want to learn to skate.
 Groups lessons can be a blast!

 - A lesson is fun.
 Instructors can be great at teaching skating in a fun manner, taking stress out of learning.

 - A lesson helps build your confidence.
 Instructors ensure a successful first outing on inline skates.

 - A lesson mitigates injuries.
-Professional instruction and proper protective equipment are two of the most critical aspects that make skating a safe sport.
+Professional instruction, skating skill competence and proper protective equipment are three of the most critical aspects that make skating a safe sport.